ylwen96/CloudVault-frontend/README.md

 All of the data are stored and secured by AWS S3.
 The user pool is protected by AWS Cognito.
 The service is deployed in the AWS cloud.

-## Fragment supported type
+## File supported type

-A fragment is defined in the following formats:
+A file is defined in the following formats:

 | Name          | Type                | Extension |
 | ------------- | ------------------- | --------- |